Chapter 5 : (two paths)

 “I said sorry!
 Now put me down!”

 He does and the moment ends.
 Some part of her wishes he had never let go.
-But in front of him, she is loud and herself and Molly-the-friend.
+But in front of him, she is loud and herself and Molly-the-friend and she thinks perhaps another ten years may go before he ever notices.

 The next time she sees him, it is in her Aunt Angelina’s rose garden.
 Dominique has walked with her and the two of them stay in a warm silence.
 There are more words to be wished for than said between them.
 Sundays are now her favorite day of the week.
 He stands among the dead and dying flowers, which have been stripped of their vibrancy by the coming cold.